-All airlines charge for excess luggage, but Ryanair has the lowest baggage allowance in Europe (15kg) and the highest excess luggage fee too.
-They will allow 20kg bags for an extra fee, and you can take a second small bag for free on the plane.
+All airlines charge for excess luggage, but Ryanair has the lowest baggage allowance in Europe (10 kg, 22 pounds) and the highest excess luggage fee too.
+They will allow 32 kg (70.5 pounds) bags for an extra fee, and you can take a second small bag for free on the plane.
 Be sure to check for changes to this policy on their website.

 Ryanair's Unusual Hand Luggage Dimensions and Extra Fees

-Ryanair is almost unique in allowing hand baggage of just 55cmx40cmx20cm (the vast majority of airlines allow 56cmx45cmx25cm).
+Ryanair is almost unique in allowing hand baggage of just 15 inches x 8 inches x 10 inches (40cm x 20cm x 25cm).
 So if you take your usual hand luggage bag, Ryanair may force you to check it into the hold.

-- How to Avoid This Ryanair Charge: Measure your bag before you leave.
+How to Avoid This Ryanair Charge: Measure your bag before you leave.
 But be aware that even if your bag does fit the metal frame, they may still charge you.
-See the surprising pictures: How Strict is the Ryanair Baggage Allowance?

 Ryanair's 36Checked Luggage Fees